Bear rescued from Six Flags amusement park after getting trapped in back lot - NewsBreak

 ( KTLA ) – Firefighters in California rescued a bear that got trapped in a back lot at Six Flags Magic Mountain last week, authorities said.

-The bear wandered onto the lot at the Valencia amusement park on May 5 and somehow got stuck between two cargo trailers, according to the Los Angeles County Fire Department.US Army soldier killed in bear attack in Alaska
+The bear wandered onto the lot at the Valencia amusement park on May 5 and somehow got stuck between two cargo trailers, according to the Los Angeles County Fire Department.Hospital staffer charged with murder 20 years after patient died

 A Fire Department crew arrived at the scene, along with officers from the California Department of Fish and Wildlife and animal control.